-Latches must be operated to stack and unstack the modules, and to gain access to the vent screw.
+Latches must be operated to stack and unstack the modules.
 Take a moment to familiarize yourself with operating the latches.
 The latch is operated by pushing on one of the sides - the right side to unlock, and the left side to lock.
+Both latches are flush to the module's sides in the locked position.

 The latch can be damaged by applying too much force.
 Never press on both sides at the same time.
 Do not force the latch if it is obstructed.
-While some degree of pressure must be applied to slide the latch, the ends of the latches should never bend more than 1/8".
+While some degree of pressure must be applied to slide the latch, the ends of the latches should never bend more than $\frac{1}{8}$ ".